Article • July 16, 2019

 For this reason, we spend a lot of time thinking about how to make sure we account for System 1 while engaging System 2 thinking in our learning designs.
 Specifically, we do three things every time we approach a new program:

-- Challenge the businesses and learners’ needs
+- Challenge the business’s and learners’ needs

 - Build in time for self-reflection and contemplation

-- We give learners a break, literally!
+- Give learners a break, literally!

 Consider a recent learning program we completed around critical thinking in account management.
 In this program, we first pushed our client to think more deeply about the need.
 Was it really a critical thinking need or was there something else at play?
 In our needs assessment, we found out that recent organizational changes had caused some role confusion amongst the customer-facing teams.
 They weren’t fully clear about what was expected of them.

 As a result, while the primary objectives of the workshop were aligned to critical thinking, we dedicated time to clarifying role expectations to good effect.
-In addition, we built in “step back and reflect” exercises where learners used learning journals to engage their System 2 on the information.
+In addition, we built in “step back and reflect” exercises where learners used learning journals to engage their System 2 thinking on the information.
 Finally, to give the learners a chance to mentally rest, we ran some fun and light activities and discussed some quotes.
 These demanded lighter thinking effort all the while maintaining good energy.

 Despite all the scientific progress humans have made, it looks like we aren’t going to be able to fully escape our System 1 and 2 thinking.
 And in some ways that is good news; as your friend who narrowly escaped the SUV might agree.